mangdangroboticsclub/MiniPupperDocs/docs/guide/Assembly.MiniPupper2.rst

 Step 7.1 Lidar
 ^^^^^^^^^^^^^^^^^^^^^

 If you order the Lidar, the 3D-printed Lidar holder and custom cable will be shipped together.
-You can also print the holder by yourself using the STL files.`Mini Pupper 2 STL files <https://drive.google.com/drive/folders/1G8TsAhhomSA2-VkI1Wiqmuhu92EsJNb2>`_
+You can also print the holder by yourself using the  `Mini Pupper 2 STL files <https://drive.google.com/drive/folders/1G8TsAhhomSA2-VkI1Wiqmuhu92EsJNb2>`_

 .. image:: ../_static/MP2.Lidar.1.jpg
     :align: center